 • voice opinion on sex education, suggesting that children are not taught properly.

 An abuser can be single or married, with some research reporting that 47% of child abusers are married.
-An abuser can be of any personal or social make-up, (e.g. extrovert, introvert, married, single, old, young, rich or poor).
-While the majority of abusers are male, this is not necessarily so.
+An abuser can be of any personal or social make-up (e.g. extrovert, introvert, married, single, old, young, rich or poor).
+Whilst the majority of abusers are male, this is not necessarily so.

 8. Reporting

 Many organisations over the years have included reputational risk as part of their decision-making when it comes to determining their response to allegations of child abuse.
 Any risk to a child should take priority over organisational reputation.
-Whilst concern for family impacts or for the reputation to certain persons are a understandable, these too ought not be given priority over the disclosure of abuse where reasonable grounds for reporting exist.
+Whilst concern for family impacts or for the reputation to certain persons are understandable, these too ought not be given priority over the disclosure of abuse where reasonable grounds for reporting exist.

 8.1 Obligations to report